Superb carrier oil and great skin moisturiser for dry, tired skin.

 Present day usage

-The Macadamia industry is quite important to the northern New South Wales rural economy, it is planted in plantations, on average, a commercial macadamia farm has around 2,000 trees per property in northern New South Wales.
+The Macadamia industry is quite important to the northern New South Wales rural economy and is cultivated in plantations.
+On average, a commercial macadamia farm has around 2,000 trees per property in northern New South Wales.

 |Dimensions||.5 × 5 × 11 cm|